exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 - The first parameter is the map of scores.
 - The second parameter is the name of a player as a string.
 - The third parameter is the score as an integer.
-The parameter is optional, implement the third parameter with a default value.
+The parameter is optional, implement the third parameter with a default value of 0.

 ```elixir
 score_map = HighScore.new()